Article

 Once you see the line that contains “Metabase initialization COMPLETE”, you can open a browser to http://localhost:5001 to view your Metabase instance.

-Setting up a target environment is similar.
-On our metanet network, we’ll set up a Postgres database to serve as our application database, then spin up another instance of Metabase in another Docker container.
+Setting up a target Metabase is similar.
+On our metanet network, we’ll set up a Postgres database to serve as our application database, then spin up another Metabase in another Docker container.

 Note the changes to: